 * if you have standalone air purifiers in 3 rooms in your house, it is likely to cost you $300 per year in filters.
 Also $100 per year in replacement costs for the air purifiers and $100 in electricity.
 So running costs for separate air purifiers are likely to be in the ballpark of $500 per year.

-Further details of the custom features of filter of this HVAC filter system can be found in this post.
+Further details of the custom features of this HVAC filter system can be found in this post.

 NB The size of dwelling calculations are per EPA guidance and assume 8 foot ceilings.